orassayag/react-bootstrap-4/README.md

 # React Bootstrap 4

 Built in December 2018.
-Simple Bootstrap 4 template with React and SCSS files, a starter kit.
+Simple Bootstrap 4 template with React.js and SCSS files, a starter kit.

 ## Getting Started